Fonction-Labs/yt-chat/README.md

 ------------
 If you wish to use a local `ollama` model, for example `mistral-7b`, you will need to install <a href="https://ollama.com/">ollama</a> on your machine.

-When running `yt-chat` for the first time, you will asked for an OpenAI API key.
-This is irrelevant for local models.
-Enter anything to continue.
+First, make sure your ollama server is running.
+Then, run `yt-chat` (when running `yt-chat` for the first time, you will asked for an OpenAI API key; this is irrelevant for local models, enter anything to continue).

-Then, simply select the `Mistral` chat profile in the UI.
+Once `yt-chat` is running, simply select the `Mistral` chat profile in the UI.

 Customizing with your own models